 There's something so delicious about rewatching a movie you can quote by heart.
 I have a few standbys: Some are classics for my age, like Mean Girls and Legally Blonde; others are personal outliers like Pineapple Express and Call Me By Your Name (we all have our niches!).
 Still, there's something about a late 1990s, early 2000s rom-com that hits differently.
 Scenes are more memorable, dialogue more quotable — so memorable and quotable that Sarah Ramos, actor and pop culture obsessive, has made it her mission to recreate as many of those stuck-in-your-head scenes as possible with her project called, "Quaran-scenes."

-Over the last couple of months Ramos has brilliantly garnered a whole new spectrum of fans who tune in weekly to see her recreate scenes from their favorite movies, TV shows, and pop culture moments.
+Over the last couple of months Ramos has brilliantly garnered a whole new spectrum of fans who tune in weekly to see her recreate scenes from their favourite movies, TV shows, and pop culture moments.

-Born out of a little quarantine boredom, combines decades of fanning out to her favorite movie scenes, Ramos stars, directs, and edits all the clips herself, and has even recruited a few friends, like Dylan O'Brien, Elle Fanning, and Max Minghella, to join in on the recreations.
+Born out of a little quarantine boredom, combines decades of fanning out to her favourite movie scenes, Ramos stars, directs, and edits all the clips herself, and has even recruited a few friends, like Dylan O'Brien, Elle Fanning, and Max Minghella, to join in on the recreations.
 And though Ramos has a long resume of her own, appearing in American Dreams from 2002 to 2005, Parenthood from 2010 to 2015, and films like How to Be Single, The Boy Downstairs and the upcoming HBO Lakers project, her ability to transform into beloved movie and TV characters is unmatched.